 \subsection{Context Management}

 As represented in Figure~\ref{fig:system_diagram}, we explore several strategies for handling the dialog context.

-\paragraph*{Multimodal Context} Following \cite{sedlavcek2025approaching}, we provide as input the spoken user utterance $U^{\text{spoken}}_n$ and the written dialogue history together.
-The model then predicts the transcription of the user's utterance $U^{text}_n$, the active domains $D_n$ and the dialogue state $S_n$.
+\paragraph*{Multimodal Context} Following \cite{sedlavcek2025approaching}, we provide as input the spoken user utterance $U^{\text{spoken}}_n$ and the written dialog history together.
+The model then predicts the transcription of the user's utterance $U^{text}_n$, the active domains $D_n$ and the dialog state $S_n$.
 The LLM is trained on the prompt:

 \fbox{

 }

 where we have: